epolonsky/Thesis/code.md

 ## 2. Trim sequencing reads

-Trim the first 20 bp from each read to remove barcode sequence.
+Trim the first 20 bp from each read to remove the barcode sequence.

 Java memory was increased using the `-Xms` and `-Xmx` options.